EU’s thirst for natural gas risks swapping one dependency for another

 “They're going to have to buy their energy from us, because they need it and they're going to have to buy it from us,” he said on 7 April.

-Trump’s demands notwithstanding, the bloc has already significantly increased its imports of American LNG since it began to gradually phase out Russian imports in 2022.
-US LNG tankers supplied 17% of Europe’s gas in 2024, making America the third-largest supplier after Norway and Russia, and Trump has lifted former President Joe Biden’s ban on LNG terminal construction to prepare for more exports.
+LNG tankers from the US supplied 17% of Europe’s natural gas in 2024, making the US Europe’s third-largest supplier of gas in absolute terms — be it from pipelines or LNG — after Norway and Russia, according to the International Energy Agency.
+Upon returning to office in January, Trump subsequently lifted former President Joe Biden’s ban on LNG terminal construction to prepare for more exports.

-But with the US no longer the ally it once was to the EU — Trump’s demand for more gas purchases came with the observation that “the European Union's been very bad to us” — analysts warn that this new dependency is also a vulnerability.
+With the US no longer the ally it once was to the EU — Trump’s demand for more gas purchases came with the observation that “the European Union's been very bad to us” — analysts warn that this new dependency is also a vulnerability.

 “The US is a wildcard,” Gayle Allard, professor of economics at IE University in Madrid, told The Parliament.
 “While Trump wants Europe to take more LNG, he’s so volatile that I could imagine Europe being worried about relying on him.”